agentmodels/agentmodels.org/chapters/02-agents-as-models.md

 ## WebPPL stochastic primitives

 ### Sampling from random variables
-Webppl has an array of built-in functions for sampling random variables (i.e. generating random numbers from a particular probability distribution).
+WebPPL has an array of built-in functions for sampling random variables (i.e. generating random numbers from a particular probability distribution).
 These will be familiar from other scientific/numeric computing libraries.

 ~~~~
 var fairCoinFlip = flip(0.5);